-According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, although the bill would require a start date of no later than July 1, 2021, CMS recommends at least 18 months to allow for the drafting of a Medicaid state plan amendment or Section 1115 waiver amendment and an impact assessment of the CCBHC program on the state's Section 1115 waiver budget neutrality.
-This recommendation would make an FY 2022 implementation date highly challenging.
+According to the fiscal note prepared by the Division of the Budget on SB 138, as introduced, although the bill would require a start date of no later than July 1, 2021, CMS recommends at least 18 months to allow for the drafting of a Medicaid state plan amendment or Section 1115 waiver amendment and an impact assessment of the CCBHC program on the state's Section 1115 waiver budget neutrality. would FY This recommendation make an 2022 implementation date highly challenging.
 However, the fiscal effect is calculated assuming the July 2021 date.
 KDHE and KDADS estimate the combined cost for the agencies would range from \$43.0 million to \$74.2 million from all funding sources, including \$17.4 million to \$29.9 million from the SGF for FY 2022.
 The expenditures are detailed below.